Gruppe aktiver Menschen gibt sich motiviert High Five im Park.

 MSM (methylsulfonylmethane) is an organic sulfur compound that occurs naturally in many foods and in the human body.

-What is MSM used for?
+What is MSM taken for?

 MSM is primarily used to support joint health, promote recovery after exercise, and reduce inflammation and oxidative stress.